ayush51/tutorial/tutorial.md

 ![Chat solutions](https://raw.github.com/surfly/tutorial/master/screens/chat_solutions.png)

 Simply add the code snippet to the page including your chat solutions, and alter it to either remove the user interface entirely, or to display a dock with session control options (more information on the docked_only option can be found [here](#chat_box)).

-If you remove the user interface, you can use the co-browsing functionality in addition to your own chat solutions.
-You can use blacklisting to create an "end session" button.
-This button could be a restricted url, which, when clicked, triggers an end-session event, and redirects the user to another url.
-To read more about blacklisting, click [here](#blacklist_whitelist).
+You will then be able to use Surfly's co-browsing functionality in addition to your own chat solution.

 <a name="integration_options"></a>
 ### Integration Options